gabrielgarci/ngx-interceptor/projects/ngx-interceptor/README.md

 <ngx-interceptor [exceptions]="endPoints"></ngx-interceptor>
 ```

--Strict: only the given endpoints will be intercepted
+- Strict: only the given endpoints will be intercepted
 ```html
 <ngx-interceptor [strict]="endPoints"></ngx-interceptor>
 ```